gamemgh/gamemgh.github.io/Web/content/docs/translation.md

 You can use tab and shift tab to navigate, as this is the dialog.

 Next, if you want to edit your language, choose from the list and click edit.
-Or if your language isn't in the folder, click create to create a new and follow the dialog.
+Or if your language is not in the folder, click create to create a new and follow the dialog.

 Note: Language codes must be always lowercase.
 You can use upper case for country codes.
 For example, **en-US** means **en** is language code, and **US** is the country code, so **US** can be uppercase.